lewis-2000/lewis-2000/README.md

 ## 👋 Hey There, I'm Lewis!

 - 🚀 Learning software engineering and having a blast at school.
-- 💻 Coding in C++, Python, and C#.
+- 💻 Coding in React, Typescript, Javascript and C#.
 On a mission to conquer all languages!
 - 🍔 Love eating - especially when my code runs without errors. 🍔

 ## 👀 What I'm All About

 - 🔧 Passionate about web development - creating websites that WOW!
-- 🌐 Exploring the .NET world - one line of code at a time.
+- 🌐 Exploring the React and .NET world - one line of code at a time.
 - 🚀 Always up for a coding challenge and a good cup of coffee.

 ## 📫 Connect With Me